Anti-Japan Tribalism

+The book has been criticized by South Korean historians for its historical distortions as well as its political bias, as many of its authors were associated with the New Right (South Korea).

 Content

 Described as "anti-Japan tribalism," the book posits that there is a shamanistic mentality in a small minority of South Korean people who regard Japan as their primary enemy.
 Such a mentality, the authors argue, gave rise to some anti-Japan arguments among some South Koreans.
 In the book’s prologue titled "A Country of Lies," Lee Young-hoon speaks critically of the people who lie, the politics which lie, the scholarship of lies, and the trials of lies.
-According to this book, the lies are particularly noticeable in some instances of the ROK's national history.
-Lee and the co-authors thus elucidate how a minority of people in their country has created a small number of forged historical accounts.
-The book became a bestseller in South Korea as 130,000 copies were sold.
+According to this book, the lies are particularly noticeable in some instances of the South Korea's national history.
+Lee and the co-authors thus argue a minority of people in their country have created a small number of forged historical accounts.

-Essentially, the book argues that the official history of the ROK has never been empirical.
-Anti-Japanism has been a dogma for a minority in post-independence South Korea.
-As such, some anti-Japan forgeries were produced to dramatize the ROK's national history.
-Critical of such falsification, the book argues that some South Korean scholars, journalists, novelists, artists, activists, and politicians all contributed to this process.

-Anti-Japan Tribalism is an attempt by some South Korean scholars to argue that there is a distorted historical narrative in their own country.
-Based on their opinion, the authors discuss some anti-Japan arguments.
-The book "has a potential to dismantle the ROK's official history, the one that has been taught as right."

-As discussed by Lee Woo-yeon, the book’s co-author and researcher at the Naksungdae Institute of Economic Research, Japan’s better wages and employment opportunities attracted 100,000 to 200,000 Korean workers each year through the 1930s and the early 1940s.
-Moreover, there was little wage discrimination during the war, when Japanese companies were in need of Korean workers.